mrbid/FaceTo3D/README.md

 This project deliberately focuses on [MLP's](https://en.wikipedia.org/wiki/Multilayer_perceptron) while ignoring [VAE's](https://en.wikipedia.org/wiki/Variational_autoencoder) which would be a more traditional use case.

 Training was done on a single [HPE ProLiant DL580 Gen9](https://www.hpe.com/psnow/doc/c04601208) with [Intel® Xeon® E7-8880 v4](https://www.intel.com/content/www/us/en/products/sku/93792/intel-xeon-processor-e78880-v4-55m-cache-2-20-ghz/specifications.html).
 Although I could have done with a few of these for facenet2 to be honest!
 32 of them would reduce the training process from a week or multiple weeks to just a few hours or days.
-Being able to perform faster tests allows one to hone in on a working and quality model much faster (it's hard to say if there would have been a better quality model with more processing power, I would assume not but who knows)
+Being able to perform faster tests allows one to hone in on a working and quality model much faster (it's hard to say if there would have been a better quality model with more processing power, I would assume not but who knows until it is actually attempted).

 ---